-What makes a film showing Dementia Friendly?
+What makes a film showing or a performance Dementia Friendly?

 We adapt the seating in the studio to provide more seats with step-free access, but please book early if this is essential to your visit.

 Noise and movement

 The attitude to noise and movement is relaxed, and we ask anyone who attends to be supportive of this.
 Audience members can leave re-enter the cinema as required.
 We aim to include a comfort break around halfway through, particularly for long films.

 We make slight changes to sound and lighting if necessary, and we never have a full black-out in the auditorium.
 We have a hearing loop which offers amplification and audio description of films.
 Start and end times may be slightly delayed due to the nature of the screening.

 For anyone who needs to leave the film, we have a Quiet Space outside the auditorium in the Green Room café, which can be used throughout the show.
 You can return to the show when you are ready and are welcome to leave and return whenever you like.

 All staff on duty are Dementia Friends and so understand what we can do to help our audiences live well with Dementia.
 We will have extra staff and volunteers on hand to help you find your way or answer any questions.